supporting the medical community

 How to Apply

-RENEWALS: If you received a scholarship last year and would like to renew your award, have your most current official, academic transcript sent to PO Box 667, N Wilkesboro, NC 28659 by July 3rd.
-You must be in the same program for which you received the original award and have a GPA of 3.0 or higher.
+RENEWALS: To renew your existing scholarship, please have your most recent academic transcript sent to PO Box 667, N Wilkesboro, NC 28659 by July 3rd, 2025.
+To qualify for a renewal, you must be in the same program of study for which you received the original award and must have maintained a GPA of 3.0 or higher.

 We are so proud to contribute to their education, and we know what valuable additions they’ll be to our medical community here in Wilkes County!